To change your logo go to the 'Page Master' under the 'Design' menu

 Up the road from the pier is the 18th century, fairly recently upgraded, and highly rated Colonsay Hotel. (original building circa 1750).
 To make my hackles rise, it has also been rebadged as 'The Colonsay' and in some quarters is regarded as a 'boutique' hotel.
 However, honour redeemed, it is very friendly to children and sailors, it has a good bar, and a nice but not cheap restaurant with good food (ph 01951 200 316).
 However, watch out, things may change as it was up for sale in 2013 — £545,000.

-Beer has been brewed on the island since 2007, you can get it on draft in the hotel - 80/-, IPA or lager - or buy it from the brewery itself down the road.
+Beer has been brewed on the island since 2007, you can get it on draft in the hotel — dark, IPA and blonde — or buy it from the brewery itself down the road.
 It is said to be the most remote brewery in the UK and I can well believe it.

 Finally, miracle of miracles, there is a lovely bookshop by the hotel.
 The opening hours are limited so phone ahead — 01951 200 320.
 Here there is a great collection of new and second hand books, majoring on Argyll, but also covering the rest of the Hebrides and Scotland, with some children's books thrown in.
 There is even a local publishing company, the House of Lochar.
 Long may it live.